What is Binocular Vision Dysfunction?

 When the head is tilted to the side toward the shoulder, images move down in one eye and up in the other.
 While tilting the head does help fix the misalignment, it can also lead to severe neck pain and headaches caused by neck pain.

-Symptoms of Binocular Vision Dysfunction
+Common Symptoms of Binocular Vision Dysfunction

 When you have Binocular Vision Dysfunction, the list of possible binocular vision symptoms can feel endless.
 Some people experience a handful of symptoms, while for others, it’s more like fistfuls, completely disrupting their lives and resulting in disability.
 Some of the core symptoms are blurry vision, motion sickness, eye pain, light sensitivity, double vision, overlapping vision, and poor depth perception.
 But many other symptoms exist and can include: